Hiatal Hernia And Tummy Tuck

 What is the outlook for hiatal hernia surgery?

 The prognosis for a strangulated hernia is favorable if it is detected early and treated promptly.
 As soon as possible, anyone who thinks they may have a hernia should visit a doctor for diagnosis and treatment.
-By acting early, potentially harmful problems may be avoided.
+By acting early on, potentially harmful problems may be avoided.

 Anyone who observes the symptoms of a strangulated hernia ought to get help right away.